OCHA-DAP/hdx-python-scraper/docs/main.md

           - "#affected+killed"
           - "#affected+injured"

 The population configurable scraper configuration directly provides metadata for source, source_url and the download  location given by url only taking the source date from the dataset.
-The scraper pulls subnational data so adm_cols defines both a country column “alpha_3” and an admin 1 pcode column “ADM1_PCODE”.
+The scraper pulls subnational data so adm_cols defines both a country column `alpha_3` and an admin 1 pcode column `ADM1_PCODE`.
+Running this scraper will result in `population_lookup` in the `BaseScraper` being populated with key value pairs.

 input_transforms defines operations to be performed on each value in the column.
 In this case, the value is converted to either an int or float if it is possible.